Watershed cerebral infarction

 CT and MRI

-Exact pattern depends on the bordering territories which is usually variable in different individuals.
+The exact pattern depends on the bordering territories, which are usually variable in different individuals.
 Imaging of watershed infarction should also aim to determine the presence and severity of arterial stenosis and occlusion.

 Cortical (external) border zones infarct

-- ACA/MCA: in frontal cortex extending from anterior horn to the cortex
+- ACA/MCA: in the frontal cortex, extending from the anterior horn to the cortex

 - MCA/PCA: in the parieto-occipital region, extending from the posterior horn to the cortex

-- parallel parafalcine stripes in subcortical white matter at the vertex- this type is seen when there was profound diffuse hypoperfusion
+- parallel parafalcine stripes in the subcortical white matter at the vertex - this type is seen with profound diffuse hypoperfusion

 Deep (internal) border zones infarct

-- ≥3 lesions, each ≥3 mm in diameter in a linear fashion parallel to the lateral ventricles in the centrum semiovale or corona radiata, which sometimes become more confluent and band-like 7
+- ≥3 lesions, each ≥3 mm in diameter, in a linear fashion parallel to the lateral ventricles in the centrum semiovale or corona radiata, (string of pearls) which sometimes become more confluent and band-like 7

 - 1. Bladin CF, Chambers BR.
 Clinical features, pathogenesis, and computed tomographic characteristics of internal watershed infarction.
 Stroke.
 1993;24 (12): 1925-32.
 Stroke (abstract) - Pubmed citation